Enums in OpenAPI

 For example, the following code defines a property called status

-that must be one of the values pending
+that must have a value of pending

 , approved